KtodaZ/Artillery-Let-Loose-github-page/README.md

-# Artillery-Let-Loose-github-page
+# Artillery Let Loose
-A github page for artillery let loose app
+A simply intuitive artillery calculator for Hell Let Loose the video game